domiyanyue/my_notes/system_design_consistency_pattern.md

 ## Eventual Consistency

-Client side **can't loss data, wait time does not have to be super fast**.
-After a write, reads will evetuanlly see it.
+fter a write, reads will evetuanlly see it.
 Data is **replicated asynchronously**.
 This approach is seen in systems such as DNS and email.
 Eventual consistency works well in **highly available systems**.

+### Eventual Consistency Example: DNS Server
+DNS servers do not nessesarily refelct the lastest value.
+It takes a while to replicated modified value to all DNS clients and servers.
+It's proven to be extremely scalable and become one of the fundataion of Internet.

 ## Strong Consistency